revsic/BranchTracer/README.md

 }
 ```

-Brancher sets break point at the entry point and registers the VEH handler with first priority.
+Brancher sets break point at the entry point and adds the VEH handler with first priority.

 ```cpp
 long WINAPI BranchHandler(PEXCEPTION_POINTERS ExceptionInfo) {